ethomas262/CSVPARSER/README.md

 # CSVPARSER

-Certainly!
-A README file typically provides information about the project, how to set it up, and how to use it.
-Here's a basic README for your C++ program:

-markdownCopy code

-`# Course Management System

 ## Overview
 This C++ program is a simple Course Management System that utilizes a Binary Search Tree (BST) to manage and display course information.
 The program allows users to load course data from a CSV file, print all courses, search for a specific course by ID, and gracefully exit the program.